ossd-s25/project-evaluation/Oppia_evaluation3.md

 ## Summary assessment
 __How friendly is this project for beginner contributors?__

+Quite friendly.
+There are a variety of ways to contribute, code and non-code related.

 __Do the maintainers respond helpfully to questions on issues?__

+Yes.
+The responses are usually quick.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__

+Yes.
+There is a community guideline.
+People are encouraging and provide various solutions to issues.

 __Do pull requests get reviewed?__

+Yes, they do.

 __Do maintainers thank people for their contributions?__

+Not directly.
+But they encourage progress and provide helpful feedbacks.

 __Are there special skills required to contribute to the project?
 If so, what are they?__

+Yes.
+Knowldge of Python, TypeScript, HTML, JavaScript, and CSS.
+Other background knowledge is required to contribute to the educational content side of the project (e.g. basic math, etc).

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__

+Yes.
+You need to have a linux subsystem (WSL) and Ubuntu.
+Depending on the installation method, you may need to install Virtual Box or Docker.
+There are also some basic hardware requirements (all you need is an avergae office computer really--device specs are not that high and doesn't require too much ram to make the dev builds).